nadavmatalon/great_book_of_walkthroughs/README.md

 ## Guidelines

-<p>(to be imporved, revised, updated, and changed in any odd way according to everyone's
+   (to be imporved, revised, updated, and changed in any odd way according to everyone's suggestions)
-suggestions)</p>

 * The walkthough topic can be anything you like, from generic ones like "Setting Up a New Project in Ruby on Rails" or "Setting Up a Ruby Project with Sinatra",